lightstep/lightstep-tracer-csharp/README.md

 ## Logging
 This tracer uses [LibLog](https://github.com/damianh/LibLog), a transparent logging abstraction that provides built-in support for NLog, Log4Net, Serilog, and Loupe.
 If you use a logging provider that isn't identified by LibLog, see [this gist](https://gist.github.com/damianh/fa529b8346a83f7f49a9) on how to implement a custom logging provider.

+## Integration Notes
+You may notice that there's a lot of overloads for creating a `Tracer`!
+You have the flexibility to override and re-implement much of this library.
+In 0.10.0+, the `ILightStepHttpClient` interface has been decoupled from report translation, allowing you control over the exact mechanism by which the tracer reports spans to Lightstep.
+You can reference [this issue](https://github.com/lightstep/lightstep-tracer-csharp/issues/92) for more information and a discussion about why you might want to do this.

+For most users, sticking with the defaults is fine.
+You should also look at the `Tracer(Options, IPropagator, ILightStepHttpClient)` ctor for custom integration - the span recorder and span translator overloads are not terribly interesting.
+Creating and managing propagators allows you to either select a built-in propagator (textmap, B3, etc.), create a propagator 'stack' (if you potentially have multiple input or output trace context formats), or write your own propagator.